-Bridgework is a row of prosthetic teeth linked together and held in place by one or more anchors.
-The anchors can either be prepared teeth or dental implants.
-This row of teeth is typically made up of dental crowns on each end with replacement teeth, called pontics, in between them.
-The crowns will be attached to the anchors to hold the bridgework in place.
-The restoration is custom designed to blend in with the rest of your smile offering a natural and beautiful result.
+Bridgework is a row of linked prosthetic teeth and held in place by one or more anchors as seen above.
+The anchors can either be natural teeth or dental implants.
+This row of teeth consists of dental crowns on each end with replacement teeth, called pontics, in between them.
+The different types of dental bridges include: fixed, cantilever, and removable.

 Types of Dental Bridges

-The disadvantage of a traditional bridge is it places a lot of extra stress on the two anchor teeth.
+The disadvantage of a traditional bridge is that it places a lot of extra stress on the two anchor teeth.
 The extra stress on these teeth can lead to further damage or cavity formation.
 You are also basically damaging two healthy teeth to replace a few missing teeth.

-- Maryland Bridge – A maryland bridge is structured similarly to a traditional bridge but uses a framework made of metal or porcelain to hold it in place.
-The framework is fixed to the back of the two abutment teeth.
-The two anchor teeth do not need to be modified to accommodate the framework.
+Maryland Bridge – A Maryland bridge is similar to a traditional bridge, but uses a framework made of metal or porcelain to hold it in place.
+The dentist attaches the framework to the back of the two abutment teeth.
+We do not need to modify the two anchor teeth to accommodate the framework.

 This is a more affordable option than the traditional bridge.
 How durable a Maryland bridge is greatly depends on the adhesive to affix the framework to the two adjacent teeth.